Engagement & CRM Β· Guide

 Salesloft

-Enterprise cadence management via the Cadence module, with Rhythm for next-best-action prioritisation across active sequences.
-Best suited to teams running high-touch multichannel motions where rep action guidance matters as much as sequence automation.
+Enterprise cadence management with Rhythm for next-best-action prioritisation.
+Best for teams where rep action guidance matters as much as sequence automation.

 See Review